AlexJReid/blog/content/posts/druid-cdc/index.md

 (reduce + [1 -1 1 -1 1 -1]) => 0
 ```

  The frequency at which this occurs depends on how the table is used.
-For instance if a record is consistently created with a `pending` state and soon after always transitions to an `active` state, a count of `0` will be stored for the `pending` state.
-This is mostly harmless, but is a waste of space.
-Such occurences could easily be filtered out during (re)ingestion.
+For instance if a record is consistently created with a `pending` state and soon after always transitions to an `active` state, a count of `0` will be stored for the `pending` state once for each hour for each unique set of dimensions.
+If the query granularity was finer, this situation might be even worse.
+It is mostly harmless, but it is a waste of space.
+Good news though, Druid makes it trivial to filter out during (re)ingestion.
 Alternatively, the `state` dimension could be dropped but this would prevent filtering and grouping on a potentially useful dimension.

 Subsequent jobs may also roll up older data further, depending on how much query granularity is needed.
 Monthly values might be sufficient.